 On 10/30/2012 BLANCA FARIAS filed a Personal Injury - Other Personal Injury lawsuit against DOWNTOWN KFC INC. This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
-The Judges overseeing this case are SAMANTHA P. JESSNER, TERESA A. BEAUDET, BARBARA M. SCHEPER, MATTHEW ST. GEORGE and LAURA C. ELLISON.
+The Judges overseeing this case are SAMANTHA P. JESSNER, TERESA A. BEAUDET, BARBARA M. SCHEPER, MATTHEW ST. GEORGE, LAURA C. ELLISON and STEPHEN I. GOORVITCH.
 The case status is Disposed - Judgment Entered.

 Disposed - Judgment Entered